vangoghworldwide/linkedart/README.md

 --- | -----
 http://vocab.getty.edu/aat/300312355 | accession number

 Two identifiers take a special role in the oeuvre of Vincent van Gogh.
-The F-number provided by De La Faille in catalogue, and the JH-number provided by Jan Hulsker in [The complete Van Gogh](http://www.worldcat.org/oclc/541422596).
+The F-number provided by De La Faille in his catalogue mentioned above, and the JH-number provided by Jan Hulsker in [The complete Van Gogh](http://www.worldcat.org/oclc/541422596).
 For F-numbers and JH-numbers we recommend the format F4.
 Do not use F0004, F 4 or f4.

 The concepts to classify identifiers are defined in the VGW vocabulary:
 URI | Label